How to Meal Plan: tips for beginners

 This means only having 1-2 options for each breakfast and lunch.
 You'll not only save yourself the time you'll save yourself money.

-Not only do I give my family just a couple of breakfast options.
-WHat I do ofree are very quick, simple, and easy options that I can prep ahead of time
+Not only do I give my family just a couple of breakfast options, what I do are very quick, simple, and easy options that I can prep ahead of time.

 Mornings, especially school mornings, are crazy busy.
 There's no way I'm going to be putting together a huge breakfast every day.

 Have 1-2 dinners the same every meal planning period.